WasmEdge/docs/docs/develop/c/bpf.md

 ## Prerequisites

-For simplicity, we will just reuse the `Makefile`s of [wasm-bpf](https://github.com/eunomia-bpf/wasm-bpf), since `wasmEdge_bpfPlugin` has the exactly same API as `wasm-bpf`
+For simplicity, we will just reuse the `Makefile` of [wasm-bpf](https://github.com/eunomia-bpf/wasm-bpf), since `wasmEdge_bpfPlugin` has the exactly same API as `wasm-bpf`

 1. Clone the [`wasm-bpf`](https://github.com/eunomia-bpf/wasm-bpf) repo.
 2. Run `make install-deps` and `make /opt/wasi-sdk` at the root of the project.
 This will install the build prerequisites.
 3. [Install WasmEdge](../build-and-run/install)
 4. Build and install the `wasm_bpf` plugin.
-Currently we have to build `wasm_bpf` plugin manually.
+Currently, we have to build `wasm_bpf` plugin manually.
 The building instructions could be found at [https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasm_bpf#build-wasm_bpf-plug-in](https://github.com/WasmEdge/WasmEdge/tree/master/plugins/wasm_bpf#build-wasm_bpf-plug-in)

 ## The bootstrap example

-`bootstrap` is a simple ebpf program to track the entry and exit of all processes.
+`bootstrap` is a simple eBPF program to track the entry and exit of all processes.
 It will print a line of message when there is an entry of exiting event of a process.

 Run `make` in `wasm-bpf/examples/bootstrap`, and you will find the `bootstrap.wasm`, which can be executed by `WasmEdge`.